 2. Plan Your Retirement Timing – How long can you handle working?
 It's not uncommon for retirees to become bored and re-enter the workforce.
 Do you plan to work part-time past retirement?
 (If so, be sure to check income limits to make sure you don't reduce your benefits.)
 Take this into account as you move on to the next steps.

 Be sure the 401(k) portfolio meets your needs.
 If you are starting late, you can't afford to be too conservative.
-You need a larger ratio of stocks compared to bonds to reap generally higher returns.
-Hopefully, your nest egg will grow quickly in this way.
-Then, as you get closer to actual retirement, you’ll want to dial back the risk and rebalance more towards safety.
+You may need a larger ratio of stocks compared to bonds to potentially capture higher returns.
+Hopefully, your nest egg will grow quickly in this way, but remember there will be additional risk.
+Then, as you get closer to actual retirement, you’ll want to consider dialing back the risk and rebalance more towards safety.

 4. Deal With Debt – At this stage, you should be winding down debts such as mortgages and college tuition.
 If you have remaining debt, pay it off as soon as possible by tackling the higher interest rate debt first.
 It may seem like you are going in reverse, but you are saving on overall interest charges.
 Reduce expenses as much as possible to pay off debt without shortchanging retirement plan contributions.

 5. Assess your Situation Honestly and Set Realistic Goals – The vast majority of people underestimate retirement expenses.
-For example, it's been projected that an average 65-year old couple will spend between $200,000 and $260,000 on collective health care costs during the balance of their lives beyond what Medicare will cover.
+For example, it's been projected by Fidelity in 2015 that an average 65-year old couple will spend between $245,000 on collective health care costs during the balance of their lives beyond what Medicare will cover.

 It's important to assess realistically your retirement expenses and income to determine the amount of money you will need for the next stage in your life.
 Add a large cushion for unexpected expenses – then add more.
 Very few people overestimate unexpected expenses.

 Ask all the questions you can possibly think of.
 What is your projected Social Security benefit?
-Do you have investment income such as annuities?
+Do you have retirement income from a pension?
 Are you planning on selling your house and downsizing, and if so, is your estimate of the proceeds realistic?
 Do you plan to travel extensively?
 Do you have expensive pastimes like golf?

 Don't be afraid to tackle the hard questions, especially with regard to healthcare.
 What are your preferred options if you reach the point that you can't take care of yourself, or your spouse is unable to do so, because of your specialized care needs?
 Would long-term care insurance give you peace of mind for the cost?
 Are you likely to be caring for aging parents?